ezEngine/docs-src/pages/getting-started/start.md

 ## Videos

 The [ezEngine YouTube channel](https://www.youtube.com/@ezEngine) demonstrates various aspects of the engine.
-Since the engine is constantly being improved, some vidoes are somewhat outdated, but still contain valuable information.
+Since the engine is constantly being improved, some videos are somewhat outdated, but still contain valuable information.

 The [videos](videos.md) page has a selection of videos that might be interesting to start with.